patrickcping/davinci-pingcli/README.md

 ## Return Codes

-The `davinci-pingcli validate ...` command will return the following return status codes along with a text description of the validation issues:
+The `davinci-pingcli flows list ...` command will return the following return status codes along with a text description of the validation issues:

 - `0` - Successful command, no warnings
 - `1` - Unsuccessful (errored) command